Chris Mallinson

 — 2 minute read

 My son is 16 years old and is deafblind.
 He's always been an absolute joy, and a happy kid.
-He as born prematurely at a little over a pound, and lost his hearing and most of his vision in his first year, and his early arrival caused some mild cerebral palsy as well.
-We’ve tried to give him access to different types of communication over the years.
-Over the years, we never doubted his intelligence and curiosity, but he was not able to fully express himself, and because of this, is was difficult to know how much he was learning.
+He was born prematurely at a little over a pound, and lost his hearing and most of his vision in his first year His early arrival caused some mild cerebral palsy as well.
+We’ve tried to give him access to different types of communication over the years as we never doubted his intelligence and curiosity, but he was not able to fully express himself.
+Because of this, is was difficult to know how much he was learning.

 He’s had some wonderful teachers at school, but was often grouped with younger kids because he lacked the ability to prove his knowledge.